Free radicals are very reactive molecules that reproduce a response to the environmental toxins and cellular actions in your body.

 What makes our Purple Defense resveratrol formula stand out from all the competitors?

 First of all, I chose a formula with a proprietary process called OxyPhyte®.
-This unique process concentrates the antioxidant power of specific compounds and preserves the potent benefits of resveratrol.
+This unique process concentrates the antioxidant power of specific compounds and preserves the ORAC value.
 It does this by extracting the phytonutrients responsible to provide you maximum activity.

-The bottom line – the OxyPhyte process used to formulate Purple Defense helps provide you with very high potency water-soluble antioxidants and resveratrol content from the grapes.
+The bottom line – the OxyPhyte process used to formulate Purple Defense helps provide you with very high potency water-soluble antioxidants from the grapes.
 Not all grape seed formulas use this process.

 And this formula even goes beyond grapes.
 Take a look at why this grape seed formula is so unique.